syncfusion-content/wpf-docs/wpf/NumericUpdown/Getting-Started.md

 In order to add the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.UpDown.html) control manually in XAML, do the below steps,

-1) Create a new WPF project in Visual Studio.
+1. Create a new WPF project in Visual Studio.

-2) Add the following required assembly reference to the project.
+2. Add the following required assembly reference to the project.

     * Syncfusion.Shared.WPF

-3) Import Syncfusion WPF schema http://schemas.syncfusion.com/wpf and declare the UpDown control in XAML page.
+3. Import Syncfusion WPF schema http://schemas.syncfusion.com/wpf and declare the UpDown control in XAML page.

+{% capture codesnippet1 %}
 {% tabs %}

 {% highlight XAML %}